 Nesrin was floating in the living room with her legs crossed as if she were sitting.
 She was reading The Necromancers while Isabelle and Jason poured over their school books.
-Isabelle had a psychology final coming up, and Jason was half-way through the rough draft of a business paper.
+Isabelle had a psychology test coming up, and Jason was half-way through the rough draft of a business paper.
 Nesrin had completed her formal education centuries before the modern version of graduate school came into being, and from the sight of her roommates studying she was grateful for the fact.
 Isabelle had subconsciously twisted her hair around her wrist, and Jason’s laptop keyboard was so covered in scraps of paper and corn chips that Nesrin failed to understand how he saw the keys.
 At some point they had also scattered plates and containers all over the kitchen.
 All this on the day it was Nesrin’s turn to clean up the apartment.

 She sighed and vanished into the air.
 A few seconds later she re-entered from the hallway carrying a tray with three pink frozen drinks.
 She sat one down in front of Isabelle, one in front of Jason, and took one for herself.

 “What are these?”
 Isabelle asked.
 She tried to pick up her drink, then realized her wrist was restrained and stopped to untie it.